Landscape Designer vs. Landscape Architect Explained

 When to Hire a Landscape Architect vs Landscape Designer

+Commercial landscape design projects require a landscape architect, while many residential landscape design projects do not.
 If you’re wondering where to start, begin the conversation with a multidisciplinary landscape design firm that has a landscape architect on staff.
-Commercial landscape design projects require a landscape architect, while many residential landscape design projects do not.
 That said, collaboration across disciplines will incorporate principles of design and architecture, both for residential and commercial projects.
 Landscape design firms are well versed in working with blueprints, and a landscape architect’s work frequently relies on landscape designers to imagine, install, and fulfill garden maintenance.
 So ideally, landscape architects and designers will work together as a team, along with surveyors, engineers, and horticulturalists, to play essential roles in transforming ordinary outdoor environments into visually stunning and functional gardenscapes.